-For purposes of discussion, a sliding scale for national funding of a medical innovation prize fund is presented in the attached Table A-3.
-The fraction of GDP allocated to the fund begins with a top rate of 20 basis points of GDP, for the country ranked first in the UNDP HDI, and is adjusted downwards for a country's relative rank in the index.
-If every country participated at the recommended rate, the fund would have generated \$54.7 billion in prizes in 2002, including \$34.8 billion outside the US.
-If the top rate was 30 basis points, the 2002 prize payments would have been \$82 billion.
+For purposes of discussion, a sliding scale for national funding of a MIPF is presented in Table A-3 of the Appendix.
+The fraction of GDP allocated to the fund begins with a top rate of 20 basis points of GDP, for the country ranked first in the UNHDI, and is adjusted downwards for a country's relative rank in the index.
+If every country participated at the recommended rate, the fund would have generated US\$ 54.7 billion in prizes in 2002, including US\$ 34.8 billion outside the United States.
+If the top rate was 30 basis points, the 2002 prize payments would have been US\$ 82 billion.

 As noted, the fixed budget for remuneration is allocated among competing products, based upon the relative merits of their products in terms of health care benefits.
-The advantages of the innovation prize fund approach are (1) all medicines are available as generics, and patients face fewer barriers for access to medicines, and (2) the prize fund provides targeted incentives for innovators, including incentives to develop priority medicines.
-This last point is particularly important when one considers the fact that about 70 percent of new drugs are judged by the US FDA to be no better than existing drugs, and there is evidence that the non-priority medicines have clinical trials approximately twice as large as the priority products that offer incremental benefits.2 If the prize fund can shift investments into more useful products, the ultimate benefits from innovation could be substantially higher than the existing system, and for much less total outlays, given the savings from the greatly expanded use of generic drugs.
+The advantages of the MIPF approach are (1) all medicines are available as generics, and patients face fewer barriers for access to medicines, and (2) the prize fund provides targeted incentives for innovators, including incentives to develop priority medicines.
+This last point is particularly important when one considers the fact that about 70% of new drugs are judged by the United States Food and Drug Administration to be no better than existing drugs, and there is evidence that the non-priority medicines have clinical trials approximately twice as large as the priority products that offer incremental benefits.89 If the MIPF approach can shift investments into more useful products, the ultimate benefits from innovation could be substantially higher than with the existing system, and for much smaller total outlays, given the savings from the greatly expanded use of generic drugs.

-Developing countries implementing the prize fund could also consider placing a portion of the prize fund into an essential R&D fund, to be invested through local universities, research institutions, small businesses, or public/private/partnerships (PPPs).
-Some have proposed the essential R&D fund be invested in the development of appropriate technologies, such as heat stabilized insulin, or treatments for neglected diseases, with the patent owners receiving shares in the fund, so they would benefit from successful commercial projects.
+Developing countries implementing the MIPF approach could also consider placing a portion of the prize fund into an essential R&D fund, to be invested through local universities, research institutions, small businesses, or public/private partnerships.
+Some have proposed the essential R&D fund be invested in the development of appropriate technologies, such as heat-stabilized insulin, or treatments for neglected diseases, with the patent owners receiving shares in the fund, so they would benefit from successful commercial projects.